aDragz/Prison-Core/README.md

 No, I am no longer supporting this Plugin.
 But I am coding new plugins to replace Prison-Core.
 This may change in the future, but as of April 2026, I am working on other "Big" Projects.

 ## Why is it open sourced?
 Does this mean you are not working on it?
-No, I made it open source because I do not believe in closed source Plugins or Applications.
-I will still work on this project.
-The reason there may not be many pushes is because I have added most features which I believe should be in a prison core.
-If you have any suggestions, you can talk to me in my discord
+I made it open source because I do not believe in closed source Plugins or Applications, unless they are paid products, in which you will get the source code (sold seperately).

 ## Requirements
 The only requirements you need to clone this project is Maven.
 It is a very known tool for compiling plugins.